quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 [[language]]
 name = "rust"

+# If this doesn't work, you might be on a older release version which handles this differently.
-# On versions of Helix up to release 23.05, try using [language.config.check] instead
+# Try using [language.config.check] instead of [language-server.rust-analyzer.config.check]
 [language-server.rust-analyzer.config.check]
 command = "clippy"
 ```